 For the rest of the day/night, Tony was in a coma hooked up to a bunch of machines that were being closely monitored to keep him breathing.

 Tony stayed in a medically induced coma so that all of his energy could go to healing his lungs.
-They started him on anxiety meds because his blood pressure was going up a lot and I wonder if that was a sign of Covid because he had never had high blood pressure before or if it is because he was scared while in a coma, which would be heart breaking.
-Looking back now, I took some pictures of his blood pressure readings, they were 134/92(104), 148/99(109), 141/120(128), 151/98(114), 162/97(114), 163/89(105)...
-Now I hear that high blood pressure is causing complications in Covid, this might be a sign because his blood pressure started shooting up hours before he went into respiratory failure.
+They started him on meds because his blood pressure was shooting up really high.
+Looking back, I took some pictures of his blood pressure readings, they were 134/92(104), 148/99(109), 141/120(128), 151/98(114), 162/97(114), 163/89(105)...
+Now we hear that high blood pressure is causing complications in Covid, his blood pressure started shooting up hours before he went into respiratory failure.
 His oxygen levels were better today than yesterday, but the machines are doing the breathing for him.

 We were on lock down waiting for the Covid test to come back.
 His other labs came back showing the kidney infection levels were reducing a little, but they had to put in a central line which was a bummer, so many things getting stuck into my sweet little boy.